-Brace continues to tour and record with Last Train Home, most recently releasing a record called Six Songs, which Twangville called the best EP of 2010.
 Brace lives and works in East Nashville, where he runs indie record label Red Beet Records.
 He's a devoted champion of the rich and productive East Nashville music scene, having produced three compilations of East Nashville music featuring some of Nashville’s finest songwriters.
 Brace is co-producer of the Grammy-nominated I Love: Tom T. Hall's Songs of Fox Hollow, on which he appears with his band Last Train Home, along with artists such as Buddy Miller, Bobby Bare, Patty Griffin, and Duane Eddy.
 In 2013 he completed Hangtown Dancehall, a musical about the California Gold Rush, co-written with Karl Straub, featuring Kelly Willis, Tim O'Brien, Darrell Scott, Jason Ringenberg, and more.

 Brace most recently produced Jerry Lawson’s solo debut, Just a Mortal Man, a stunning collection of 13 songs, featuring one of the greatest voices in American music.
 Lawson, the founding lead singer of a cappella legends The Persuasions, recorded 40 albums with his former vocal group, but had never made a record under his own name, or with a band.
 Now he has.
 Brace and Lawson got to know each other after Brace wrote a glowing preview of a Persuasions concert for the Washington Post, and got a thank you note from Lawson in return.
 They continued a correspondence that led – after ten years – to the recording of Just a Mortal Man, to be released April 28, 2015.